upcvqa/final/README.md

 <p align="right"><a href="#toc">To top</a></p>

 # Data Sets <a name="datasets"></a>
 During the project several datasets for the different experiments were creted.
-Out of the ~100K images of the test dataset of the VQA 2015 paper the following datasets were created:
+Out of the >200K image-question-answer triplets of the test dataset of the VQA 2015 paper the following datasets were created:
 | Name 	| # image-question-answer triplets 	| Answer Type 	|
 |:-:	|:--------------------------------:	|:-----------:	|
 | A 	|               0.1k                |  Number 1-20 	|